stefs304/mhclovac/README.md

 | CHAM830102  | A parameter defined from the residuals obtained from the best correlation of the Chou-Fasman parameter of beta-sheet (Charton-Charton, 1983) | 0.1709 |

 ### Results
-Prediction accuracy of MHCLovac is evaluated using the same FRANK method and data set that was used to evaluate NetMHCPan 4.1 (Reynisson, B. et. al., 2020).
+Prediction accuracy of MHCLovac is evaluated using the same FRANK method and subset of data set that was used to evaluate NetMHCPan 4.1 (Reynisson, B. et. al., 2020).
 In short, FRANK method is used to calculate a fraction of non-epitopes from the same sequence as the epitope which score higher than the epitope.
 The non-epitopes are represented by all overlapping peptides of the same length as the epitope derived from the same protein sequence.
 The FRANK score ranges from 0 to 1, 0 being the best possible score meaning that the epitope is the highest scoring peptide in the sequence.